HusterHope/husterhope.github.io/about/index.md

 #### Research Interest

 My research interest is mainly focused on Immersive Media Technologies, such as virtual reality(VR) and augmented reality(AR).
-I'm also interested in computer vision.

 #### Personal Interest